HOUSTON, April 10 Nuclear regulators on

 Southern California Edison, a unit of Edison International,

 seeks to amend the operating license of the San Onofre

 Unit 2 reactor so it can restart the unit this summer, but at a

 Both units at the 2,150-megawatt San Onofre nuclear station,

 located halfway between Los Angeles and San Diego, have been

-shut since January 2012 following a small radioactive steam leak
+shut since January 2012 following a small radioactive steam

 The preliminary "no significant hazards" recommendation from

 the U.S. Nuclear Regulatory Commission means the reactor might

 be able to restart in advance of a public hearing sought by